EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 But a representative of the first top less bar to open in an unincorporated area said the show will continue Kay Samero, a spokesman for TDJ Inc., the corporation that runs Porky's, east of DeLand on U.S.
-Highway 92, said topless dancers will perform --- at least until the ordinance banning the prac tice is filed with the Florida Secretary of State's office.
+Highway 92, said topless dancers will perform---at least until the ordinance banning the prac tice is filed with the Florida Secretary of State's office.